 - the creation of a mortgage or pledge to secure the issuance of bond loans or transfer of claims, according to Law 4548/2018; and

-- the granting of security by special purpose vehicles (SPV) or other third parties in favour of banks, or other third parties to secure claims against the SPV, acting within the scope of a public-private partnership (PPP) agreement, according to Law 3389/2005.
+- the granting of security by special purpose vehicles (SPVs) or other third parties in favour of banks, or other third parties to secure claims against the SPV, acting within the scope of a public–private partnership agreement, according to Law 3389/2005.

 Recent legal developments

-The new Bankruptcy Code regulates all the issues of bankruptcy.
-Greece has incorporated the provisions of the Directive 1023/2019 in the national legal framework as well.
-All individual debt settlement tools that existed under the previous legislative regime for the settlement of private debt are integrated in the new Code for the Debt Settlement and Provision of a Second Chance.
-The new Code fundamentally reforms the framework for dealing with financial weakness, collective satisfaction of the creditors' claims and discharge of debt of any person.
+The new Bankruptcy Law regulates all the issues of bankruptcy.
+Greece has incorporated the provisions of Directive 1023/2019 into the national legal framework as well.
+All individual debt settlement tools that existed under the previous legislative regime for the settlement of private debt are integrated into the new Bankruptcy Law.
+The new legislation fundamentally reforms the framework for dealing with financial weakness, collective satisfaction of creditors' claims and discharge of debt of any person.

 i Regulation of the insolvency practitioner profession

-The Bankruptcy Code provides moreover for the role of the insolvency practitioner.
-The insolvency practitioner is responsible for undertaking the duties of the syndic or bankruptcy trustee as these duties are set out in the Bankruptcy Code.
-The profession of the insolvency practitioner is regulated by virtue of Presidential Decree 133/2016, according to which a natural person can be appointed as an insolvency practitioner, granted that he or she has succeeded in the relevant national exams and has obtained the required licence.
-Pursuant to Article 265 Paragraph 1f of the Bankruptcy Code, the obligation to conduct examinations for the acquisition of the insolvency practitioner's licence is lifted for 2020.
+The Bankruptcy Law provides for the role of the insolvency practitioner.
+The insolvency practitioner is responsible for undertaking the duties of the syndic or insolvency administrator as these duties are set out in the Bankruptcy Law and is supervised in this context by the judge rapporteur.
+The profession of the insolvency practitioner is regulated by virtue of Presidential Decree 133/2016, according to which a natural person can be appointed as an insolvency practitioner if they have succeeded in the relevant national exams and have obtained the required licence.

-The Greek Bankruptcy Code stipulates that law, auditing and consulting firms may be appointed as insolvency practitioners as well, provided that these firms employ at least one certified person with any employment relationship.
+The Greek Bankruptcy Law stipulates that law, auditing and consulting firms may be appointed as insolvency practitioners as well, provided that these firms employ at least one certified person with any employment relationship.

-In order to participate in these exams, the natural person must have exercised the legal or audit or accountant of class A profession for at least five years.
-The insolvency practitioner shall exercise his duties with integrity, independence, honesty and professionalism and shall be liable for any wrongdoing.
-In exercising the duties assigned to him or her, the insolvency practitioner is liable to bankruptcy creditors and the debtor for any fault, unless otherwise provided in law.
+To participate in these exams, the natural person must have exercised a legal or audit or accountant class A profession for at least five years.
+In exercising the duties assigned to them, the insolvency practitioner is liable to bankruptcy creditors and the debtor for any fault, unless otherwise provided in law.
 The latter shall demonstrate the diligence of a prudent insolvency practitioner.
-He or she is personally liable to third parties who have been harmed by his or her actions only for intentional fault.
+They are personally liable to third parties who have been harmed by their actions only for intentional fault.
 Liability under the provisions of the tort law is not excluded.
 Any claim against the insolvency practitioner is prescribed three years after the injured party became aware of the damage and the event giving rise to the damage occurred.
-In any case, claims against the insolvency practitioner are time-barred three years after the termination of his or her duties.
+In any case, claims against the insolvency practitioner are time barred for three years after the termination of their duties.

-Moreover, the insolvency practitioner is supervised by the Insolvency Administration Committee, which is also responsible to keep a register of accredited insolvency practitioners, while the Disciplinary Board shall be responsible for monitoring the insolvency practitioner's appropriate conduct and to impose the statutory disciplinary measures, in case of misconduct.
+Moreover, the insolvency practitioner is supervised by the Insolvency Administration Committee, which is also responsible for keeping a register of accredited insolvency practitioners, while the Disciplinary Board shall be responsible for monitoring the insolvency practitioner's appropriate conduct and to impose the statutory disciplinary measures in cases of misconduct.

 ii Procedural changes in restructuring

-The new Bankruptcy Code has simplified the restructuring procedure and introduced shorter and more internal proceedings, as explained above (see Section II.i).
+The new Bankruptcy Law has simplified the restructuring procedure and introduced shorter and more internal proceedings, as is explained above (see Section II.i).

 iii General changes in insolvency procedure